-Patras city is one of the most important in the Peloponnese and the third most important in Greece; Patra sits facing the wide gulf of Patra, in the northern part of the Peloponnese, about 215 kilometers from Athens.
+Patras is one of the largest cities in the Peloponnese and Greece’s third-largest city; it sits on the Gulf of Patras in the northern Peloponnese, about 215 kilometers west of Athens.

 By Car